Its glory faded, decaying modern Rome 'needs a miracle'

 A much larger investigation has engulfed Rome city hall, housed in a Renaissance palace designed by Michelangelo and gazes out across the ruins of the ancient Roman forum.

-The "Mafia Capital" probe, which hit the headlines last December following a first wave of arrests, has rattled Italy, suggesting that organised crime was flourishing far beyond its traditional southern bastions.
+The "Mafia Capital" probe, which hit the headlines last December following a first wave of arrests, has rattled Italy, suggesting that organized crime was flourishing far beyond its traditional southern bastions.

-Buried under 14 billion euros (9.9 billion pounds) of debt, Rome was saved from bankruptcy last year by emergency state funds.
+Buried under 14 billion euros ($15.5 billion) of debt, Rome was saved from bankruptcy last year by emergency state funds.
 The mafia scandal has helped explain the financial mess, with wiretap transcripts suggesting mobsters had siphoned off millions of euros from a string of lucrative contracts, covering everything from recycling paper to sheltering immigrants.

 Italy is struggling to shake off its worst post-World War Two slump, a three-year slide that has driven unemployment up to 1970s levels.
 While the real economy plunged, the illegal one, such as that unmasked in Rome, has spread and thrived.